raghav-33/Trip_Planning_Multi_Agentic-AI_System/README.md

 ## Problem Statement

-Coordinating a trip requires synthesizing information across multiple fragmented domains: flights, accommodations, local weather, and strict budget constraints.
-Traditional LLMs hallucinate real-time data and struggle with complex, multi-step constraints.
+Travel planning involves more than just generating an itinerary.
+It requires up-to-date flight information, weather forecasts, accommodation options, and budget planning.
+Traditional LLMs can struggle with real-time data and multi-step decision-making.Traditional LLMs hallucinate real-time data and struggle with complex, multi-step constraints.
+To overcome this, the system uses multiple AI agents that collaborate and retrieve live information from external APIs before generating the final itinerary. .

 ## Solution

-This project solves this by decoupling responsibilities into specialized, domain-specific AI agents.
-A Supervisor agent routes tasks, while worker agents fetch deterministic, real-time data via MCP tools.
-The inclusion of persistent state memory ensures that the AI can self-correct based on direct human feedback without restarting the planning process.
+The system uses a multi-agent architecture where each AI agent focuses on a specific responsibility instead of trying to solve the entire problem alone.
+A Supervisor agent coordinates the workflow and delegates tasks to specialized agents for flights, weather, budgeting, and itinerary planning.
+The agents access real-time data through MCP tools, and the application's persistent state allows users to review drafts, provide feedback, and refine the itinerary without restarting the planning process.

 ## Features